nossyd/ai-agents-course/index.md

 #### Rough Outline

 - What are agents?
 Starting in the 70s to today
-- Simulation environments, how they are built
+- Simulation Environments, how they are built
-- Search / Planning in simulations
+- Search / Planning in Simulations
 - Monte Carlo Methods
 - Basics of Deep RL
-- LLM Basics
+- Search + RL
+- LLM (Post) Training Basics: SFT, RLHF, Preference Reward, Closed Form Methods
-- Deep RL for language agents
+- Deep RL for Language Agents
-- Other LLM Agents methods – tool use, prompting
+- Other LLM Agents Methods – Tool Use, In-context Learning, Inference Time Scaling
-- Human AI Collab Basics
+- Multi Agent + Human-AI Collab
 - Agent Safety